Addressing calls to unify Rio Tinto’s dual-listed companies structure

 Also, the Resolution requires the formation of a committee to review a unification of the DLC structure, despite the full Board, with all independent directors, having done so, with an “external shareholder representative” in attendance.
 This marks a clear deviation from established governance principles and fundamentally risks undermining the Board’s role.

-How does the issue of unification differ when comparing Rio Tinto differ from BHP, which unified its DLC structure in 2022?
+How does the issue of unification differ when comparing Rio Tinto with BHP, which unified its DLC structure in 2022?

 The rationale for BHP’s unification does not apply to Rio Tinto for several reasons, including the location, growth outlook tax profile of the Group’s assets, and the scale of the entity to be absorbed by the acquiring entity in a DLC unification under the Limited company.
 These fundamental differences impact both up-front execution of any DLC unification and long-term shareholder value.